Graduate Studies FAQ

 Is there an application fee?

 There is a non-refundable, non-waivable $56 application fee.
-The application will not be reviewed until the fee is paid.

 Once paid, the application fee covers all subsequent graduate school applications for the next ten years.
 Just skip the application fee payment section on future applications.
 If you aren’t sure if you’re due for a free application, just pay the application fee and we will refund your payment if your application is free, or contact GradSchool@uwosh.edu.

 When can I send additional materials?
 Where do I send them?

 Additional materials (resume, transcripts…all materials except on the online application) are accepted at any time, even before you submit your online application.
 Please remember to put your name on your materials.

 Materials are sent to UW Oshkosh Graduate Studies (see addresses below) and some programs require materials to be sent directly to the program.
 Check here for a complete list of admission materials and delivery instructions for each program.

 We accept material via email, mail, fax or dropped off in person.
 Our application files are paperless; we scan any paper items we receive, so no need to prepare your application materials on bonded paper in a portfolio.